ohitsdaniel/ShapeBuilder/README.md

 ## Possible solutions
 ### Type erasure
-One way to solve this is to introduce an AnyShape type-erased helper shape and erase the return maskingLayer to AnyShape.
-This is a similar approach to SwiftUI's built-in AnyView type-erasing View wrapper.
+One way to solve this is to introduce a type-erased AnyShape helper and erase the returned maskingLayer to AnyShape.
+This approach is similar to SwiftUI's built-in, type-erasing AnyView.

 ```swift
 struct AnyShape: Shape {